vortexdeveloperlabs/Filter-Lock/docs/For devs/What the Filter Lock middleware does.md

-# What the Filter Lock middleware does - Dev Docs
+# What the Filter Lock middleware does - Developer notes

 [Parent](./Index.md)